w3f/General-Grants-Program/grants/speculative/IOV.md

 withDefaultFee(UnsignedTransaction): UT
 searchTransactionsById(TransactionId): Transaction[]

 * We will deliver the first module for Polkadot/Substrate compatibility with IOV Core multichain library.
+This is going to be an RPC client in JS.
+We would be wrapping your existing API client into IOV's abstraction layer.
 * The code will have proper unit-test coverage to ensure functionality and robustness.
+* The testing will be possible though CLI.
 * We will provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.

 ##Milestone 2 — Derive new addresses and sign transactions — 1 month — EUR 15,000